kubernetes/enhancements/keps/sig-storage/6228-json-pointer-for-secret-and-configmap/README.md

 - Allow a Secret or ConfigMap key reference to select a JSON subtree via RFC 6901 JSON Pointer, for both environment variables and projected volume items.
-- Re-serialize the selected subtree to JSON for volume items, and to a string for environment variables (with non-scalar handling as an open question, see Notes/Constraints).
+- Re-serialize the selected subtree to compact JSON for volume items; for environment variables, decode JSON strings and compact-serialize all other JSON types.
 - Keep the feature declarative and consistent with existing Secret/ConfigMap update and kubelet atomic-writer semantics.
 - Ship behind a feature gate; alpha is opt-in.